Gary-Bergman/Eat-Da-Burger/README.md

   ## Description

   For this project, I created a Bob's Burgers logger with MySQL, Node, Express, Handlebars and a homemade ORM.
-Following the MVC design pattern (Model, View, Control) and using an organized file structure, I was able to create a an application with a lot of moving pieces and bridge the gap from back-end to front.
+Following the MVC design pattern (Model, View, Control) and using an organized file structure, I was able to create an application with a lot of moving pieces and bridge the gap from back-end to front.
 I used Node and MySQL to query and route data in my app, and Handlebars to generate the HTML.

   ## Table of Contents